 This course is a continuation of BIO 111.
 Emphasis is placed on organisms, evolution, biodiversity, plant and animal systems, ecology, and other related topics.
 Upon completion, students should be able to demonstrate comprehension of life at the organismal and ecological levels.
 This course has been approved for transfer under the CAA as a general education course in Natural Science.
+This course has been approved for transfer under the ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.